Every winning SEO strategy needs a solid blueprint — an SEO roadmap — in order to scale.

 Example #2: Adding a New Page

-If your team is working to create content (new content, that is) they should follow this simple procedure:
+If your team is working to create new content they should follow this simple procedure:

 - Optimize meta tags, ensuring correct optimization and length.

-- Ensure correct canonical tag and schema are being used.
+- Ensure correct canonical tags and schema are being used.

 - Add a page to the sitemap.